Let me guess.

 First, set up a SlideShare account.
 SlideShare is owned by LinkedIn, so if you already have a LinkedIn profile, you can skip this.

-Second, create a presentation on Google Slides.
+Second, create a presentation on Google Slides using free themes or templates.
 Use your most popular piece of content and break it into slides.
 If you don’t have any popular content, look at the most popular SlideShares in your industry to see what SlideShare’s audience is responding to:

 Use these topics as inspiration for your first SlideShare.